antirez/neural-redis/README.md

+Neural Redis
+===

+*Machine learning is like highschool sex.
+Everyone says they do it, nobody really does, and no one knows what it actually is.* -- [@Mikettownsend](https://twitter.com/Mikettownsend/status/780453119238955008).

 Neural Redis is a Redis loadable module that implements feed forward neural networks as a native data type for Redis.
 The project goal is to provide Redis users with an extremely simple to use machine learning experience.

-Normally machine learning is operated by collecting data, traning some system, and finally executing the resulting program in order to solve actual problems.
-In Neural Redis all this phases are compressed into a single API: the data collectin and training all happen inside the Redis server.
+Normally machine learning is operated by collecting data, training some system, and finally executing the resulting program in order to solve actual problems.
+In Neural Redis all this phases are compressed into a single API: the data collection and training all happen inside the Redis server.
 Neural networks can be executed while there is an ongoing training, and can be re-trained multiple times as new data from the outside is collected (for instance user events).

-The project starts from the observation that, while complex problemss like computer vision need slow to train and complex neural networks setups, many regression and classification problems that are able to enhance the user experience in many applications, are approachable by feed forward fully
+The project starts from the observation that, while complex problems like computer vision need slow to train and complex neural networks setups, many regression and classification problems that are able to enhance the user experience in many applications, are approachable by feed forward fully